 - Diapers are widely available in supermarkets, convenience stores and drug stores.
 Sizes are usually indicated by weight range (in kilograms).

 - Yasaka Taxi can provide a taxi with a child seat if you reserve in advance.
-Note, however, that the number of these taxis is limited.

 - Car rental companies can provide child seats if you reserve one in advance.